Bachelor of Aviation (Remotely Piloted Aircraft Systems)

 Program structure

-The academic program includes courses in aeronautical knowledge, aviation transport, drone information systems and commercial navigation.
-In addition to theoretical studies, you’ll complete a practical training component of up to 40 crewed flight hours (aeroplane) and up to 40 uncrewed flight hours (RPAS),with a range of multi-rotor and fixed-wing equipment.
-The RPAS-specific flight hours includes 20 hours of flight training as well as up to 20 hours of commercial experience with our leading industry partners.
+The academic program includes courses in aeronautical knowledge, aviation transport, drone data and imagery systems, and entrepreneurial drone operations management.
+In addition to theoretical studies, you’ll complete a practical training component of up to 40 crewed flight hours (aeroplane) and up to 40 uncrewed flight hours (drone), with a range of multi-rotor and fixed-wing equipment up to 50kg.
+The drone-specific flight hours include 20 hours of formal flight training with certifications and type-ratings, as well as experience with night flying and operations beyond visual line of sight.
+You will also gain up to 20 hours of real-world commercial drone operations experience with our leading industry partners.
 You will acquire a respective Recreational Pilot's Licence (RPL) and Remote Pilot Licence (RePL).

 You’ll also have the opportunity to utilise 6–12 UOC of electives in work placements through the UNSW Work Integrated Learning (WIL) program.
 The WIL program allows students to gain real-world aviation industry experience and foster networks and connections with industry partners.